Fall Housing for New Students

 First-year students are assigned to Page Hall or Clark Hall.
 Page is a first-year only residence hall.
-Clark has about the same number of first-year students as Page, but several of its ten sections are set aside for upper class students.
+Clark has about the same number of first-year students as Page, but some of its ten sections are set aside for upper class students.
 Transfers and consortium visitors are assigned to Armington, Clark, Emerson, Van Kampen, or the Ocean View Apartments.

-Housing applications for new students are required in the online process, provided by the Admissons Office, to applicants who have been accepted for enrollment.
-Newly-accepted students submit the online Acceptance of Offer of Admission and the Housing Application to Admissions, with the required deposit in order to confirm their intent to enroll.
+Housing applications for new students are required in the online process, provided by the Admissions Office, to applicants who have been accepted for enrollment.
+Newly-accepted students submit the online Acceptance of Offer of Admission and the Housing Application to Admissions, with the required enrollment deposit in order to confirm their intent to enroll.

 View your housing and meal plan information